-In order to protect against heart problems (abnormal heart rhythm) during surgery, TSH-producing tumors require treatment fore surgery.
-This treatment usually takes 3–4 weeks.
-The medications used include a “beta-blocker” like propranolol or metroprolol, which slows the heart rate, and methimazole, a drug that reduces the amount of thyroid hormone production.
+In order to protect against heart problems during surgery, TSH-producing tumors require treatment before surgery.
+This treatment usually takes 3–4 weeks and includes a beta-blocker to slow the heart rate and a drug that reduces the amount of thyroid hormone production.

 After Successful Surgery

 Once the tumor is completely removed, normal thyroid hormone production resumes.
 Although hormone levels will return to normal within days, the symptoms of a TSH-producing adenoma may take days to weeks to resolve.

 Some patients may have very low TSH levels after surgery.
 These patients may need thyroid hormone replacement either temporarily or permanently.